oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 -->

 The following table lists all the environments (current + required) as part of the workload project.
-The scope column mentions whether the environment is included in the workload migration project scope or not, and also identifies if it is included within the Lift services scope or not.
+The scope column mentions whether the environment is included in the workload migration project scope or not.

 | Name       | Size of Prod | Customer DC/ OCI Region | MAA | Scope        |
 |------------|--------------|-------------------------|-----|--------------|